mikalai-hryb/notes/terraform.md

 ### How to define a function in TF?

-HCL does not provide a posibility to define a function because it's a configuration language but not a programming language.
+HCL does not provide a possibility to define a function because it's a configuration language but not a programming language.
 However, you can use several built-in functions to perform operations dynamically.

 ### What is the `templatefile` function for?